acemod/ACE3/documentation/development/modularity-and-pbo-structure.md

 Main principles:
 - As much stuff as possible should be modular
-- Strive to make as much stuff as possible run-time toogable.
-Adding/removing PBOS would still be requiring to toogle any feature relying on config changes.
+- Strive to make as much stuff as possible run-time togglable.
+Adding/removing PBOS would still be requiring to toggle any feature relying on config changes.

 ### PBO Structure